folaroma/image-processor/README.md

 The implementation of the ImageProcessorView interface in text form.
 Handles all the text visualizations that are shown to the user.

+### ImageProcessorGUIView
+Interface to represent the view for an image processing programs that uses an interactive GUI to receive user inputs.
+GUI exposes all features of the program to the user, which can be activated using these buttons.
+GUI also allows the ability to load scripts that are accepted by the text view.

+### ImageProcessorGUIViewImpl
+Class to represent the implementation of a GUI view for and image processing program.
+The view uses a listener to handle the high level events that are received from hitting buttons.
+Any errors are represented as pop up boxes that the user sees.

+### IViewListener
+Interface to represent a listener to the GUI view for an image processing program that can react to high level events received by the view.

 &nbsp;